 4. In the same saucepan over medium heat (no need to clean it), warm the milk, sugar, and salt.

-5. In a separate small bowl, add the egg yolk.
-Slowly pour some of the warm milk into the yolk, whisking constantly, then scrape it all back into the saucepan.
+5. In a small bowl, whisk together the yolks until lightly beaten.
+Whisk in some of the warm milk mixture then pour it all back into the saucepan.

 6. Continue cooking over medium heat, stirring often, until the mixture thickens and coats the back of a spatula or spoon (170F on a thermometer).